SCENE 01 / MARINE WILDLIFE

 What's the best season for wildlife filming in Iceland?

-Atlantic puffins nest from May to August on the Westman Islands; humpback and other whale activity peaks June through September in Húsavík Bay; Arctic foxes are filmable year-round but most striking in winter coats; and Icelandic horses make for stunning footage in autumn and winter highland conditions.
+Atlantic puffins nest from May to August on the Westman Islands.
+Humpback and other whale activity peaks June through September in Húsavík Bay.
+Arctic foxes are filmable year-round but most striking in winter coats.
+And Icelandic horses make for stunning footage in autumn and winter highland conditions.

 Planning Wildlife Filming?